 By Shane Nicholson

-The House of Representatives voted 239-179 Thursday to give the richest 0.2 percent of Americans a tax break totaling over $246 billion over the next decade.
+The House of Representatives voted 239-179 Thursday to give the richest 0.2 percent of Americans a tax break totaling more than $246 billion over the next decade.

 The Death Tax Repeal Act of 2015 has been a bill strong on talking points but low on substance.
 While interest groups have touted it as a means to stop the supposedly unfair taxation of heirs the reality is that the estate tax as it currently stands only affects the wealthiest Americans.